-Мар ix Location London Road Designation None Current use Open Space Test 1: existing planning permission or WBC LP allocation No Test 2: distance to edge of nearest settlement In the residential area Test 3: Local or extensive?
-Local 16,609ft2/0.39 acre Test 4: demonstrably special & holds a particular local significance (beauty, historic significance, recreation value, tranquillity, richness of wildlife, other) Other reason - This land provides space and a feeling of separation along a very busy road.
+Γ Ι.

+Мар ix

+Location London Road

+Designation None

+Current use Open Space

+Test 1: existing planning permission or WBC LP allocation No

+Test 2: distance to edge of nearest settlement In the residential area

+Test 3: Local in character or extensive tract of land?
+Local 16,609ft2/0.39 acre and publicly accessible

+Test 4: demonstrably special & holds a particular local significance (beauty, historic significance, recreation value, tranquillity, richness of wildlife, other) Recreational value - An informal orchard has been planted on this land.
+Richness of Wildlife - "There are approximately 17km of hedges in Ruscombe Parish.
+These are likely to be of varying quality, with the best ones being continuous, bushy and allowed to grow flowers and fruit.
+Although seemingly less important for wildlife than undeveloped areas, urban habitats like gardens and parks can provide important spaces for wildlife, often better than intensively farmed agricultural land.
+If allowed to have wilder areas, parks can provide niches for wildlife that may be absent from the wider countryside.
+Many of the road verges and